If you think you don’t meet the qualifications to collect Social Security benefits, you are most likely wrong.

 Three things you need to know before you file.

 No. 1 – Spousal Benefits if You Are Married

 Did your husband pay into Social Security?
 Is he already collecting benefits?
 Perfect!
-As long as your husband is collecting retirement or disability benefits from Social Security, you can file to receive benefits as well.
+As long as your husband is collecting retirement or disability benefits from Social Security, you can file to receive social security spousal benefits as well.